pqina/filepond/README.md

 ### Commercial use

-Interested in using FilePond for a commercial project without the GPLv3 requirements, view the options on the [license page](https://pqina.nl/filepond/store.html).
+Interested in using FilePond for a commercial project without the GPLv3 requirements, view the license options on the [pricing page](https://pqina.nl/filepond/store.html).